 It is the responsibility of the accountant to verify the accuracy of all money transactions and to make sure that all these transactions are legal and follow current guidelines.
 It may be that the accountant works for a company on a contractual basis to do the books or tax returns.
 Or they may also choose to work for private individuals and help them with their financial decisions, tax returns, or other money related issues.

-Using numbers and financial statements, accountants describe the health of a company, organization or individual, by using their skills in math, accounting, law and finance.
+Using numbers and financial statements, an accountant describes the health of a company, organization or individual, by using their skills in math, accounting, law and finance.
 They analyze profits and losses, providing information that investors and business owners need in order to evaluate how a company is doing over a period of time.
 This information forms the basis of a company's report and legal filing reports.
 The following are some of the duties that an accountant may have to perform:

 Types of Accounting

-Public Accounting - This would be an accounting service to the general public, and is considered to be more professional that private accounting.
+This would be an accounting service to the general public, and is considered to be more professional than private accounting.
 Certified and non-certified public accountants can provide public accounting services.